Nordix/keycloak-secrets-vault-provider/docs/overview.md

 ## Secrets Manager REST API Extension

 This project extends Keycloak with a custom REST API extension that allows managing secrets via Keycloak's Admin REST API.
-When activated, the extension provides a "Secrets Manager" API endpoint that allows administrators to list, create, read, update, and delete secrets stored in OpenBao or HashiCorp Vault.
+When enabled, the extension provides a "Secrets Manager" API endpoint that allows administrators to list, create, read, update, and delete secrets stored in OpenBao or HashiCorp Vault.

 This allows users to interact with secrets without needing direct access to OpenBao or HashiCorp Vault, simplifying the management of vault secrets (Figure 3).
 See [API documentation](docs/api.md) for details on the REST API endpoints and usage.